Scaling study of diffusion in dynamic crowded spaces: Results in

-\paragraph*{Results in $d=2$.} We use a simulation box of linear size $L=1000$ with periodic boundary conditions.
-Given the annealed nature of our disorder, this is more than enough to avoid finite-size effects (see Appendix~\ref{finite}).
-Since we are interested in the asymptotic behavior, we need to follow our tracers for a very long time in order to obtain good statistics.
-We use $1.2\times 10^9$ time steps.
-The MSD for each tracer is calculated according to eq.~\eqref{eq:D}, for values of $t$ chosen as powers of 2 and letting $t_0$ range over multiples of $10^6$.
+We use a simulation box of linear size $L=1000$ with periodic boundary conditions.
+Given the annealed nature of our disorder, this is more than enough to avoid finite-size effects (see~\ref{finite}).
+Since we are interested in the asymptotic behavior, we need to follow our tracers for very long times in order to obtain good statistics; we use $1.2\times 10^9$ time steps.
+The MSD for each tracer is calculated according to eq.~(\ref{eq:D}), for values of $t$ chosen as powers of 2 and with $t_0$ ranging over multiples of $10^6$.
 Thus we averaged the distance traveled by a single particle across a shifting time window, with each $10^6$ steps as a different starting time.
 We gave the system a $10^7$ timestep ``burn-in'' period, in which data was not collected to allow the system to converge to its stationary distribution.
 We further improved our estimate of $\langle\Delta r^2(t)\rangle$ by launching 360 independent tracers in a single simulation, and ran 24 separate simulations for each pair of $\sigobs,\nhat$ values, so that the configuration and motion of obstacles can vary from system to system.

 We describe the motion of the particle over time with a time-dependent diffusion coefficient,